malexsmith/3700_Assignment_2_NMDS/README.md

 beta
 ## Are the regions characterised by the same thermal-vent species?

-## ONe way to determine how different they are is to use ANOSIM (Clarke 1993) or the PERMANOVA
+## One way to determine how different they are is to use ANOSIM (Clarke 1993) or the PERMANOVA

 # The ANalysis Of SIMilarity (ANOSIM) test has some similarity to an ANOVA-like hypothesis test, however, it is used to evaluate a dissimilarity matrix rather than raw data (Clarke, 1993).
 The PERmutational Multivariate ANalysis of VAriance (PERMANOVA) compares the variation between groups to the variation within groups